danwild/decision-tree-builder/README.md

 (the Properties, Values, and Operators that are available)

 ## notes
+* You should not directly modify the `node` object that is broadcast with the `nodeClick` event as this may cause issues with d3's internal data structure.
+You should instead use `cloneAndStripNode` or similar to get a distinct copy of the nodes values.
 * Decision nodes are if/else binary decision only, the data is structured such that the two children of a decision [0,1], are in a **meaningful** array order, i.e.
 	* the child at `0` index represents a `false` decision outcome